 - Processes for performing inspections and fielding complaints are being developed;

 - Re-appointments of committee members to the advisory board are being pursued with the Governor’s Office;

 Safety and health regulations for both public and private sector employees were written before 1970, when the Occupational Safety and Health Act (OSHA) went into effect for private sector workers.
 Accordingly, if you are a private employer conducting work on any public or private worksite, you are required to follow OSHA safety and health standards outlined in 29 CFR 1910 and 29 CFR 1926.
 Municipal workplaces in Massachusetts, excluded by federal OSHA coverage, are covered by Mass General Laws Chapter 149, section 6.
-Municipal employers who comply with US Department of Labor OSHA safety and health standards will be considered to be in compliance with Chapter 149, Section 6.
+Municipal employers who comply with US Department of Labor OSHA and other nationally recognized safety and health standards will be considered to be in compliance with Chapter 149, Section 6.
 Massachusetts Workplace Safety & Health Statutes and Regulations

 To report an accident involving an EMS response, hospitalization or fatality of a public employee, call the Department of Labor Standards at 508-616-0461 ext.
 9488.
 A public employee is an employee of a state, county, or municipal entity.
 Private employers are required to call OSHA.
 Referrals from police departments, fire and EMS departments are welcome.
 To file a complaint about safety and health conditions for public employees, for example: machine safety, electrical safety, or chemical safety, call the Department of Labor Standards at 508-616-0461 ext.
 9488 or e-mail us at email@example.com.
 The Department of Labor Standards will follow-up by sending a written Complaint Letter or by conducting a site inspection.